Legislative priorities

 Our key issues include:

 Although state government and local school districts are partners in funding public schools, this partnership has been less than equal.
-Only about 37% of the costs of public education is covered by the state.
-Only eight other states receive a lower proportion of public education funding from state revenues than Pennsylvania.
-Local school districts are forced to make up the difference, mostly through property taxes.
+According to the 2024 State of Education Report, approximately 37% of the costs of public education is covered by the state, forcing local school districts to make up the difference, mostly through property taxes.
+From a national perspective, only four other states receive a higher proportion of education funding from local revenues than Pennsylvania.
 Asking districts to continually generate greater resources at the local level only serves to expand the inequities of the current system and widens the gap between poor and affluent school districts.

-Since the Commonwealth Court issued its landmark ruling in 2023 finding Pennsylvania’s system of public education unconstitutional, the state is in a unique position to increase its share of education funding to benefit the state’s 1.7 million public school students and to better enable all school districts to provide a world-class education.
+Since the Commonwealth Court issued its landmark ruling in 2023 finding Pennsylvania’s system of public education unconstitutional, the state has been placed a unique position to increase its share of education funding to benefit the state’s 1.7 million public school students and to better enable all school districts to provide a world-class education.

-PSBA stands ready to assist the General Assembly to accomplish the monumental task of reshaping the public education system to meet the diverse needs of school districts and students across the state.
+The 2024-25 state budget began the process of addressing the Commonwealth Court ruling by providing more than $1 billion in increased education funding.
+While this is the first step in a multi-year, multi-pronged approach to address the court ruling, PSBA continues to stand ready to assist the General Assembly to accomplish the monumental task of reshaping the public education system to meet the diverse needs of school districts and students across the state.

 Special Education

-School districts must provide safe and supportive school environments for their students.
-Students’ mental and emotional health impacts their ability to learn, the safety and security of our schools, the classroom environment for all students, and the work environment for teachers and staff.
+School districts strive to provide safe and supportive school environments for their students.
+Students’ mental health impacts their ability to learn, the safety and security of our schools, the classroom environment for all students, and the work environment for teachers and staff.

 One of the most pressing needs facing school leaders has been addressing the mental health needs of their students.
-With student social-emotional issues impacting learning being a top instructional challenge, many school districts are expanding their programs and services to address this growing need.
+In the 2024 State of Education report, 78.8% of respondents cited student mental health issues as the top instructional challenge.
+With this in mind, many school districts are expanding their programs and services to address this growing need.
 Public schools need flexibility to be able to provide an array of varied mental health services that are built on a strong foundation of consistent school programs and access to well-trained professionals.

 Schools need adequate and continued state resources in order to supplement current mental health programs and services and to help with continued funding of these programs and services as one-time federal pandemic and state mental health grant dollars are exhausted.
 These critical funds allow districts to provide additional mental health staff and services that best meet the needs of their students and communities.